actiquest-dev/actiquest.github.io/README.md

 icon: home
 label: Actiquest
 ---
-### Meet Actiq - gamified training app for athletes powered by AI Sport Coaches
+### Actiq - training app for athletes powered by AI Gamified Coaches
 [!embed](https://www.youtube.com/watch?v=US8sqMuAXac)
-We're Actiq - gamified training app for athletes who spends $160-300/month to group trainings or remote coaching.
-Actiq provides adaptable AI coaches on top of Actiq app superior to Human Coaches in realtime data analysis, race day strategy, tailoring and adjusting training plans, and not kidding - personal neutrality, empathy and regular feedback (compare it to weekly calls with human coaches).

-Unlike the competition with remote fitness coaches aggregators like Fittr or ML-driven endurance training apps like PKRS.AI and Enduco, our gamified training app revolutionizes athletic training with AI coaches, using deep learning, decision intelligence, tokenized incentives (also managed by AI) and constantly learning LLM for only $20/month.
+We're Actiq - app for sport lovers allows to train various sports (tennis, paddle, cricket, baseball, etc.) with AI Gamified Coaches (AIGC).
+AIGC can see and hear you - how you train, interact with you, coach you (create personalised training plans, meal plans, set goals, and provide other related care) and reward you with monetary incentives ($ACTI) to motivate you with daily workouts and guide you to sport perfection!

 ---